rickumali/RicksTetris/README.txt

 ------

 All scores are saved to a file called scores.txt in the same directory as the program.
-The first column is the date (expressed in the UNIX epoch) and the second column is the score.
+The first column is the date (expressed in the UNIX epoch), the second column is the score, and the third column is the level.

 If you're adept with Perl you can try to run the scoretable.pl Perl program to produce a listing of your scores.
 Read scoretable.pl for details on